About this group

 - Value £3,000 or 12 months of vet's fees cover (whichever is reached sooner).

 - Regular Up to £7,000 of vet fee cover and the option of no excess for pets under 9.

 - Complete Up to £15,000 of vet's fees cover, dental cover included as standard, and £3 million in public liability.
 The most comprehensive cover on the market.

 Bought By Many has also created three policies that are like nothing else on the market:

 - Fixed For Life The premium of your pet insurance policy will never increase, even if you claim.
 Up to £7,000 of vet's fees cover per condition.
 You can only purchase this policy before your pet is two years old.

 - MoneyBack Every year you don't claim, 20% of your premium will be paid back.
 Cover for up to £7,000 of vet fees each year.

-- Pre-Existing Cover for some pre-existing medical conditions, not including chronic conditions.
+- Pre-Existing Cover for pre-existing medical conditions.
 This gives you £500 of cover in the first year and £1,000 the year after.
 If the condition doesn't return, cover increases to £7,000 per condition.
 It does not cover conditions experienced in the three months before the start of the policy.